ncharris93/sap-fiori-fill-40/readme.md

 - 29 seconds \* 1,000 engineers = 29,000 seconds
 - 29,000 seconds / 3,600 (seconds / hr) = **8.06 hours per week.**

-## How to Setup
+## Setup

+### Arc

+Upload an extension

+1. Get your hands on the `arc-extension` folder
+2. From the file menu: `Extensions` » `Manage Extensions`
+3. Toggle on `Developer mode` (top right)
+4. Click `Load Unpacked` (top left)
+5. Select the `arc-extension` folder

+Now the extension with a time sheet icon will appear in your Arc Extensions

+### Google Chrome

 Create a new bookmark

 1. Give it whatever name you like
-2. Paste the contents of `copy-me.js` into the `URL` field of the bookmark form
+2. Paste the contents of the JS block above or `copy-me.js` into the `URL` field of the bookmark form

 ## How to Use

 1. Open the SAP FIORI timesheet page
+2. let the page finish loading
-2. click the bookmarklet
+3. click the bookmarklet
-3. hit enter
+4. hit enter

 ## How it works

 1. Will click "Enter Records"
 2. Will take the first dropdown under "Assignment" and click the "+" button under the hours 8 times
-3. It will focus the "Submit" button so you just have to hit "enter"
+3. It will focus the "Submit" button so you just have to hit "enter" at when finished

 ## Configuration